my-cloud/GnuPG-Keys-Management/README.md

 Create a master key with Certification capability and then 3 subkeys with these capabilities:  Sign, Encrypt ant Authenticate.

-Then for increasing the secutity, the master private key must be stored on a encrypted storage device and deleted from the computer.
+Then for increasing the secutity, the master private key must be stored on an encrypted storage device and deleted from the computer.

 The subkeys can also be offloaded to a smart card for going an extra-mile in the GPG keys protection.